jul0105/OnlinePasswordManager/SPECIFICATIONS.md

 ## 1. General idea

-- Client store encrypted file in the server
+- Client store encrypted file on the server
   - File contains the list of user's password
   - File is encrypted using a key only known by the client (derived from the user's password) (**CIA**)
   - Each user has only one encrypted file on the server, identified by its hashed username